 Restaurant Joséphine “Chez Dumonet”

 When it comes to traditional French food in Paris, Restaurant Joséphine “Chez Dumonet” is a shining star.
 Walking inside feels like stepping inside a time machine.
 The menu is small at this family-owned restaurant and everything is excellent.
 You won’t want to miss the beef tartare that’s prepared table-side or the beef bourguignon, which cooks for three days.
 Save room for dessert – the massive Grand Marnier soufflé is accompanied by a glass of eau de vie.
 Restaurant Joséphine Chez Dumonet, 117 Rue du Cherche-Midi, 75006 Paris (closed Saturdays and Sundays).

 Le Voltaire is beloved by both local regulars and loyal visitors who return time and time again.
 This chic restaurant, located directly across from the Musée du Louvre along the Seine, is unassuming from the outside but warm and inviting once inside.
 Although prices are high, the food, service, and attention to details are all immaculate.
 Each dish is accompanied by Le Voltaire’s famous crispy matchstick frites which are impossible to resist.
+Reservations are recommended well in advance.
 Le Voltaire, 27 Quai Voltaire, 75007 Paris.